harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 For more information about Helm dependencies, go to [Helm dependency](https://helm.sh/docs/helm/helm_dependency/) and [Helm dependency update](https://helm.sh/docs/helm/helm_dependency_update/).

-### Add private repositories as dependency and use them in Helm Chart
+### Use case: Add private repositories as a Helm Chart dependency

 1. Add a repository in Helm using the following script: